dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 7.3 Random walks: Viscosity and heat flow 257

-In a typical solid, the sound speed 𝑐s is 5 kilometers per second—roughly a factor of 3 faster than in water.
+In a typical solid, the sound speed 𝑐s is 5 kilometers per second — roughly a factor of 3 faster than in water.
 The mean free path 𝜆 is also longer than in the totally disordered lattice of a liquid.
-In a solid without too many lattice defects, and at room temperature, a phonon travels a few lattice spacings before scattering—compared to just one lattice spacing in water.
+In a solid without too many lattice defects, and at room temperature, a phonon travels a few lattice spacings before scattering — compared to just one lattice spacing in water.

 These two differences, each contributing a factor of 3, make the typical thermal diffusivity of a solid a factor of 10 larger than that of water: 𝜅solid ∼ 𝜅water × 10 ≈ 1.5×10−6 m2 s−1.